cfjedimaster/galleon/installation/readme.txt

 /Application.cfm - removed some header text
-/profile.cfm - support for unsub from all /cfcs/mailservice.cfc - better support for code within sent messages
+/profile.cfm - support for unsub from all /cfcs/mailservice.cfc - better support for code within sent messages /cfcs/message.cfc - issue when making new posts and not having a sticky value /confirm.cfm - the design wasn't complete
+/error.cfm - it was always showing - now it should only show for an admin

 ---- ARCHIVED UPDATES ----
 2.3.7 (August 23, 2010)